Rhythm

 Body Readiness

 A score alone only tells you so much.
-Body Readiness is more useful when it sits beside the dream, the night, and what has been repeating lately.
+Body Readiness is more useful when it sits beside the dream, the night, and what has been recurring lately.

 In the current build, Aftercurrent calculates it from sleep duration, HRV, and resting heart rate.